Papa Lazarou

 Papa Lazarou is a fictional character in the BBC TV comedy programme The League of Gentlemen.
 He appears in four episodes – the first episode in the second series, the Christmas special, the final episode of the third series, and the final episode of the fourth series – and in the film The League of Gentlemen's Apocalypse.
 The character is part-written by and played by Reece Shearsmith.
 Papa Lazarou has been listed as both the 8th and 14th most popular sketch of all time with British audiences, according to the Radio Times and Channel 4, respectively.

-In June 2020 The League of Gentlemen was withdrawn from distribution on Netflix due to the character being considered as blackface, following similar action taken against Little Britain by the BBC during the George Floyd protests.
+In June 2020, during the George Floyd protests, The League of Gentlemen was withdrawn from distribution on Netflix due to the character's makeup resembling blackface.

-Origins

-The name Papa Lazarou was derived from Peter Papalazarou, who was the landlord of a flat in which Reece Shearsmith and Steve Pemberton lived.
-The sayings in the show are entirely fictional and for comedy purposes.